dzimine/slack-signup-serverless-stormless/JOURNAL.md

 * [FEATURE] StackStorm Exchange improvements: 1) see actions on pack 2) see open PRs across exchange + PRs per pack ?

-* [BUG] ActiveCampaign.contact_add shall not throw exception if the user already exist, but return the 200 and message just like AC API does.
+[^todo-ac]: [BUG] ActiveCampaign.contact_add shall not throw exception if the user already exist, but return the 200 and message just like AC API does.

-*
+[todo-change-AC-action]: "TODO d "